Right Livelihood Awards go to rights activists from Belarus, Nicaragua, the US and Iran | DW | 01.10.2020

 Sotoudeh's story is a case study of the dangers of standing up for human rights in Iran.
 Despite passing her exams in 1995, she had to wait eight more years to receive permission to operate as a human rights lawyer — she had come into the regime's crosshairs for her work at pro-reform newspapers.
 In 2006 she joined Iran's women's movement for the "1 Million Signatures" campaign to change discriminatory laws.

-Three years later, Nobel laureate Shirin Ebadi of course sought out Sotoudeh for representation when her assets were seized after 2009's elections.
-The lawyer also represented a host of less prominent clients facing detention or prosecution after the quashed "Green Revolution" following the contested polls.
+Three years later, Nobel laureate Shirin Ebadi sought out Sotoudeh for representation after her assets had been seized following the 2009 elections.
+The lawyer also represented a host of less prominent clients facing detention or prosecution after the quashed "Green Revolution," which followed the contested polls.

-A Sacharov Prize winner already, Sotoudeh has represented journalists and minors facing death sentences.
-In 2018, Sotoudeh represented the three so-called "Girls of Revolution Street" — who were protesting rules on wearing the hijab and uncovered their heads in public.
+Sotoudeh has represented journalists and minors facing death sentences.
+In 2012 she was awarded the Sakharov Prize for Freedom of Thought, by the European Parliament, which honors individuals and groups of people who have dedicated their lives to the defense of human rights and freedom of thought.
+In 2018, Sotoudeh represented the three so-called "Girls of Revolution Street" who were protesting rules on wearing the hijab and uncovered their heads in public.
 It's a David and Goliath fight against a repressive regime for which the rights advocate and mother of two has risked everything.

 Judging by her husband Reza Kahndan's accounts, the Alternative Nobel winner's health and safety should currently be cause for global concern: "Her actions have influenced the people in the country, and the system is trying to repress that.
 But now she is very weak, much weaker than you can imagine.
 This time her situation's grave."